 Finally, there’s The Basement on Broughton Street near the main bus station.
 It’s a true hidden gem.
 I only wish I had visited sooner, as they’d already taken the ceviche (Vanesa’s favorite dish) off the menu by the time I visited.
 However, the items that were available were amazing – easily some of the best Mexican food Edinburgh has to offer.

-Similar to Viva Mexico, their menu is a bit bigger than the other establishments on this list, but not as big as other restaurants.
-I often say you should avoid restaurants with a menu that’s too l long, as it means just more food going to waste or sitting in the freezer.
+The Basement has one of the biggest menus on this list.
+I often say you should avoid restaurants with a menu that’s too long, as it means just more food going to waste or sitting in the freezer.
+The Basement is part of the Signature Pubs, a group of restaurants and bars in Edinburgh with better quality food than many chain pubs.

 One of my favorite items at The Basement is the guacamole prepared at the table.
 They didn’t have a molcajete, but the flavor was good.
 I also had birria tacos, prepared with slow-cooked pulled beef shin, which certainly didn’t disappoint.
 Vanesa chose the carne asada tacos, and we then had difficulty deciding which was best.